denilsonsa/crx-ss-tv-remote/README.md

 * Macro support: a single button can send a sequence of key presses to the TV (e.g. raise the volume 4 times).
 * Option to keep the window always on top.
 * Option to display the window on all workspaces (on platforms that support it, i.e. anything but Windows).
+* Chrome sync: the options are saved in your Google account.
 * [Tabbing navigation][].